asif4318/ar-bot/README.md

 # AR Bot
 ## A Discord Bot originally intended for the discord server LunchTime Server Edition to notify participants of their academic rotation (AR) period.
 The academic rotation is a 9 day rotating period that is part of the schedule of Palm Harbor University High School's International Baccalaureate Program.
+This Discord bot is capable of calculating the given academic rotation period for a given day and send reminders about the AR period using a cron schedule.
-Functionality of this bot was later expanded to include a variety of fun commands such as telling jokes, birthday reminders, and sending memes.
+Functionality of this bot was later expanded to include a variety of fun commands such as telling jokes, birthday reminders, and sending memes via consuming various REST APIs from different services.
 Written in NodeJS using the DiscordJS library

 ## Setup